FAQs

 They are just academic robes because we understand the primary function of our pastors is that of teaching.
 It also lets our head of staff get away with wearing black chinos.

-We might send you an email note or postcard, but otherwise we won’t contact you unless you ask to be contacted.
+We will say hello and might send you an email note or postcard, but otherwise we won’t contact you unless you ask to be contacted.

 What happens during worship?